The South African dealer register

 For estate or heritage settings: Charles Greig.
 Genuinely distinctive and not replicable elsewhere.

-For modern GIA-certified round brilliant at best price: ProDiam.
+For modern GIA-certified round brilliant at a competitive price: Prodiam.

 For a Rolex with diamond: Charles Greig.
 Official agent.